basho/riak_kv/docs/SecondaryIndexQueries.md

 - `reduce_index_union({attribute_name(), binary|integer})`.
 Return a list of all values for the identified attribute.
 Attribute values can be a binary or an integer, but they must be specified in the function arguments as such.

+Some basic examples using these preduce and reduce functions can be seen in action in the [`mapred_index_general`](https://github.com/basho/riak_test/blob/mas-i1737-indexkeydata1/tests/mapred_index_general.erl) riak_test.

 ### Example 1 - People Search

+This query can be seen in action in the [`mapred_index_peoplesearch`](https://github.com/basho/riak_test/blob/mas-i1737-indexkeydata1/tests/mapred_index_peoplesearch.erl) riak_test.

 Let us say we want to produce a compact index that supports queries across a large number of customers, based on: